WICG/nav-speculation/no-vary-search.md

 The above story gets slightly more complicated for prerendering, because the point of the prerender "cache" is to allow much more processing of the response than just supplying its headers and body.
 In particular, we will construct the [prerendering browsing context](https://wicg.github.io/nav-speculation/prerendering.html#prerendering-browsing-context) and its associated document based on the originally-requested URL, but later it could be activated with a different final URL.

-For example, consider the [previous underwater phone article example](#carrying-data-not-yet-determined-at-the-time-of-preloading), assuming that `/articles/new-underwater-phone` responds with `No-Vary-Search: "via"`.
+For example, consider the [previous underwater phone article example](#carrying-data-not-yet-determined-at-the-time-of-preloading), assuming that `/articles/new-underwater-phone` responds with `No-Vary-Search: params=("via")`.
 If the browser chooses to use the `<script type="speculationrules">` to prerender `/articles/new-underwater-phone`, then that resource will be fetched and prerendered with no query parameters.
 Later, the user might click on the hero image, at which point we know the "real" URL that should be shown to the user is `/articles/new-underwater-phone?via=heroimage`.

 To resolve this, we specify that prerendering [activation](https://wicg.github.io/nav-speculation/prerendering.html#prerendering-browsing-context-activate) involves changing the page's URL before firing the `prerenderingchange` event.
 This URL change is done using the [URL and history update steps](https://html.spec.whatwg.org/#url-and-history-update-steps), i.e. the same mechanism underlying `history.replaceState()`.